wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/6-understand-word-javascript-api-capabilities.md

 > [!NOTE]
 > You can apply simple formatting to an entire existing document using the Office.js APIs.
 However, if you wish to apply complex formatting or use rich content objects, you can use Office Open XML (OOXML) to create these effects.
 Examples of capabilities in OOXML include applying drop shadows to text or pictures, coercing text boxes into shapes, and inserting Excel charts as live charts in Word documents.
 Because this is a more advanced skill, we will not cover this subject in its entirety but mention it for developers who are familiar with OOXML.

-### Document assembly
+### Work with document text

-In addition to using the `Office.onReady()` event handler, add-ins that target Word 2016 or later run by passing a function into the `Word.run()` method.
-The function passed into the `run()` method must have a context object, which allows you to interact with the Word runtime environment.
-It's within this context object that you create a proxy object for the Word document and load any properties you wish to use, as well as program actions to run on those properties.
+Word add-ins use the `Office.onReady()` event handler to start.
+If the add-in targets Word 2016 or later, it calls the `Word.run()` method to run Word JavaScript APIs.
+The add-in must pass a function to `Word.run()` that expects a context object to be passed as the parameter.
+The context object allows the add-in to interact with the Word document.
+You can use the context object to create any needed proxy objects for the Word document and load the proxies with any properties you wish to use.
+You can also program actions to run using those properties.
 As always, a `context.sync()` command then synchronizes the state between the proxy objects and objects in the Word document.

 The following example shows code that inserts text after the body text of a Word document.
 For simplicity, this sample omits the `Office.onReady()` code and focuses on the code within a `Word.run()` code block.